ATLAS-HGTD/hgtd-tools/README.md

 Some of them are also bound to [Milestones](https://gitlab.cern.ch/anstein/hgtd-tools/-/milestones)

 ## 2. Installation
 This suite is written in python, and a conda environment is recommended.
-The included yaml file also lists a couple of useful packages assisting with further analysing / interpreting the data and was tested to work in April 2025.
+The included yaml file also lists a couple of useful packages assisting with further analysing / interpreting the data and was last tested to work in November 2025.

 ### 2.1 First time usage / requirements: